marcottelab/SLICEM/README.md

 ```

 <br/>
 Next load the scores and class averages into the GUI for clustering.
-See slicem_manual.pdf for more details
+See manual.pdf for more details

 ```
 python slicem_gui.py